 - Up to 40% more efficient than a boiler and radiators system

-- Fully designed and integrated heat pump and underfloor heating solution from a single supplier
+- When choosing Nu-Heat, you have a fully designed and integrated heat pump and underfloor heating solution from a single supplier

 You may choose to use radiators to minimise disruption within your home or to save on costs.